Another week, another smiling face from the HackSoft team. In this week’s edition, we would like to introduce you to Ventislav Tashev.

 He is part of our software development team, always cheerful and willing to help his colleagues.

-A year ago, when we were seeking a new member for our team, we met Ventsi, thanks to the Django Bulgaria community.
+Two years ago, when we were seeking a new member for our team, we met Ventsi, thanks to the Django Bulgaria community.

 Ventsi is a regular speaker at the meetups of the group, and if you’re curious to discover more, check out his latest talk.